 Groups in receipt of a grant will be required to complete an online monitoring form outlining how the grant was spent and highlighting the benefits for beneficiaries, participants and the wider community.
-You will be provided with the link to the online form if you are awarded a grant, and must return your monitoring form within 6 weeks of your project ending.
+You will be provided with the link to the online form if you are awarded a grant, and must return your monitoring form within 6 weeks of the end of each year of your project ending.
+You will therefore need to submit and end of 1st year and end of 2nd year monitoring form.